hotdaamn/asuswrt-merlin-wiki/Entware.md

 ### About
 [Entware](http://code.google.com/p/wl500g-repo/) is a modern alternative to Optware.
 Originally designed for OpenWRT, it is also usable by other firmware platforms such as DD-WRT or Tomato.
 You can also set this up on your Asuswrt-Merlin based router.

 Note that Entware is only available on the MIPS-based routers.
-This means the RT-AC56U is not supported.
+This means the RT-AC56U and RT-AC68U are not supported.

 For those unfamiliar with Optware: it's a software repository that offers various software programs that can be installed on your router.
 They allow you to add new functionality to your router (provided you have the know-how to properly configure them).
 This allows you, for example, to install and run the Asterisk SIP server on your router.